If you are looking for the best things to do in Reykjavik, you have come to the right place!

 Reykjavik is a city where street art is evolving from the graffiti phase into more of a statement piece.
 It is art that is more, shall we say, “artful” than just your typical tagging.

-You can find both pop up and commissioned pieces along Laugavegur and Grettisgata (on the main downtown drag) as well as near the harbor district (south of the Maritime Museum).
+You can find both pop-ups and commissioned pieces along Laugavegur and Grettisgata (on the main downtown drag) as well as near the harbor district (south of the Maritime Museum).

 Explore The Harpa Concert Center

 A fantastical addition to the Icelandic cultural scene is the Harpa.
-It is THE go to Reykjavik Concert Hall and Conference Center.
+It is THE go-to Reykjavik Concert Hall and Conference Center.
 Harpa is one of Reykjavik’s greatest landmarks.
 It is at the heart of the city and features views of the mountains and the North Atlantic Ocean.
-Harpa is a unique thing to do and see in Reykjavik because of its interesting architecture.
+Harpa is a unique thing to do and see in Reykjavik because of its interesting glass and geometric architecture.

 Walk Along The Seltjarnarnes Peninsula

-The picturesque stretch of land known as the Seltjarnarnes Peninsula is a popular visit for birdwatchers, visitors to the lighthouse, and runners or walkers.
-You will love the 7.4 km (4.6 mile) loop around the seaside path that is available.
+The picturesque stretch of land known as the Seltjarnarnes Peninsula is a popular place for birdwatchers, visitors to the lighthouse, and runners or walkers.
+You will love the 7.4 km (4.6 miles) loop around the seaside path that is available.
 It connects easily to the Sculpture and Shore Walk.